Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

+**Fixed:**

+ - bpk-component-nudger:
+   - Fixed use of internal props that generated console warnings due to their unneeded usage

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).